 Introduction to our blog series on improved forecasting using cognitive insights

-Due to increasing data availability, advanced data science techniques such as machine learning have become a powerful tool to create more accurate statistical forecasts.
+Due to increasing data availability, advanced data science techniques such as machine learning have become a powerful tool to reduce forecasting bias and create more accurate statistical forecasts.
 However, in practice, human planners still include additional information, not known to the statistical forecasting algorithm, to come to a final forecast.

 Despite efforts over the last decade to improve statistical forecasting capabilities and include more input data, this forecast enrichment process is still of eminent importance in most companies.
 But to really complement the statistical forecast the enrichments should be of high quality.
 However, research shows that planners do not always add value to the statistical forecast when enriching, and can even make the forecast worse.
 This inaccurate enriched forecast causes production re-planning that creates purchasing, financing, and scheduling difficulties, next to service level issues and imbalanced inventories.
 Only by enriching in a structured and focused way planners can truly add value.